 Friends @ 4

 Friends @ 4 are services specially designed to bring families and friends together for an hour of play, praise, prayer, and tea.
-They are fun-packed time for the whole congregation and are held every couple of months in either Chadlington or Enstone on Sunday afternoons at 4 pm.
-Dates for these services can be found in the Benefice diary or contact Mark here for more details.
+They are fun-packed time for the whole congregation and are held occasionally in either Chadlington or Enstone on Sunday afternoons at 4 pm.
+Dates for these services can be found in the Benefice diary or contact the clergy here for more details.

 12.30 Jesus Prayer